Here’s the Amazon link: http://smarturl.it/kirbysecretgarden

 Maisie padded her way downstairs.
 She was early, which she admitted was something of a novelty these days.
 Even her doggy slippers looked as if they were surprised to be on her feet at this time in the morning.
 Her Mam remarked on it in a positive way, well, sort of.
 More a sarcastic way really, as in, ‘Oh My, what’s this, an apparition?
 It’s not even eight o’clock yet.’

 ‘Ha, ha, Mam.’

 ‘Oh, it’s you Maisie, dear and ready for school as well.
 I know it’s the last day of term.’
-At that point her Mam put a hand on Maisie’s forehead.
+At that point, her Mam put a hand on Maisie’s forehead.
 ‘Are you feeling unwell?
 Shall I write a note?
 Or do you have a secret assignation with a new paramour?’
-And yes, she did talk like that.
-In Maisie’s opinion her Mam read far too much rubbishy romantic fiction.
+And yes, she talked like that.
+In Maisie’s opinion, her Mam read far too much rubbishy romantic fiction.

 Maisie stuck her tongue out, put a slice of bread in the toaster and poured herself a cup of tea.

 What her Mam didn’t realise, because she had never mentioned it to anyone, ever, was that the last day of summer term for the past five years had become her “ritual day”.